adicu/adicu.github.com-dep/README.md

 Installation
 ------------
-1. With Ruby installed, open terminal and run `gem install jekyll`.
-2. Clone this repo to your favorite directory.
-3. In the root of that directory, run `jekyll server`.
+1. Ruby - Jekyll requires the ruby language.
+If you've got a Mac, you've most likely already got Ruby.
+If you open up the terminal application, and run the command ruby --version you can confirm this.
+Your Ruby version should begin with 1.9.3 or '2.0.0'.
+If you've got that, you're all set.
+Skip to step #2.
+Otherwise, follow these (https://www.ruby-lang.org/en/downloads/) instructions to install Ruby.

+2. Bundler - Bundler is a package manager that makes versioning Ruby software like Jekyll a heck of a lot easier and is highly recommended if you're going to be building GitHub Pages sites locally.
+If you don't already have Bunder installed, you can install it by running the command "gem install bundler".

+3. Jekyll - The main event.
+Simply run the command, "bundle install" and you're good to go.

+4. Run the server by executing "bundle exec jekyll serve" in the root directory of the site.

-4. Visit `http://localhost:4000/` in ~~Internet Explorer~~ your browser.
+5. Visit `http://localhost:4000/` in ~~Internet Explorer~~ your browser.

 For more installation instructions and information, check out [jekyll's installation page][5], or this [Windows installation tutorial][6].
 To learn more about jekyll, check out its [GitHub repo][7].